Hiking The Ladder Canyon and Painted Canyon Loop Trail

 By now you’ll have made a significant elevation gain, and you’ll find the canyon getting both wider and shorter.

-Given the location of the Ladder Canyon and Painted Canyon Loop Trail, most people will have already visited either Joshua Tree or Anza-Borrego earlier that morning.
+Given the location of the Ladder Canyon and Painted Canyon Loop Trail, most people will have already done something in either Joshua Tree or Anza-Borrego earlier that morning.

 That was my case, and arriving at this open and exposed portion of the hike coincided with the hottest part of the day.
 And it would only get hotter from here.